 We are literally surrounded by recreational resources!

-Relative to the rest of Madison, housing prices are quite reasonable.
-In 1998, the average house assesment in Madison was $135,000, and the average assesment in Bay Creek was $118,000.
+Given the proximity to downtown, housing prices are relatively reasonable.
 Much of Bay Creek's housing was built between 1890 and 1940, and many lot sizes are 50 by 100 (very little gutter-to-gutter housing here).

 According to the Wisconsin State Journal (which drew it's data from Madison Police records), Bay Creek has one of the lowest violent crime rates in Madison.
-In fact, Bay Creek has the lowest violent crime rate of any neighborhood that lies within two miles of the capital.
+In fact, Bay Creek has the lowest violent crime rate of any neighborhood that lies within two miles of the capitol.
 Unless you live in Bay Creek, this is probably not your perception.
-Our violent crime rate is most similar to Nakoma, where the average assesment in 1998 was $218,000.
+Our violent crime rate is most similar to Nakoma.

 Having said all that, Bay Creek is not without its drawbacks and problems.

 Residents are quite diverse.
 In 1990, Bay Creek had one of the highest elderly populations in the city.
 But more recently younger families are tending to move here, so there's now quite a mix in ages.
-Some UW students choose to live here.
 University and State employees live here because of the convenience to downtown.
+A few UW students choose to live here.
 Bay Creek has one of the highest populations of gay men in Madison.
-White collar/blue collar, CSA subscribers (Harmony Valley delivers to Bay Creek)/daily Copp's shoppers, wealthy people/poor people all make up this diverse neighborhood.
+White collar/blue collar, daily Copp's shoppers/CSA subscribers (Keewadin Farms and Harmony Valley farms deliver to Bay Creek), and people from all parts of the economic spectrum all make up this diverse neighborhood.
+You can figure out our political makeup by viewing the results of an election by precinct; we are Ward 69.

 [ Home | Publications | Calendar of Events | Projects | Contacts | Sites to Visit ] ~ [ site map ]